jaslevy/LeNet5_Arch_Applied/README.md

 ### 'train_epoch'
 The 'train_epoch' function trains and updates the parameters of the model for one epoch.
-It performs one forward pass and backpropogation to update the weights using the specified optimizer (SGD or Adam is what we use in this project).
+It performs one forward pass and backpropagation to update the weights using the specified optimizer (SGD or Adam is what we use in this project).
 The function returns the loss and accuracy of the training epoch

 ### 'evaluate'